 Very High Grade Cal.19AS, 19 Jewel Automatic Movement in Sparkling Condition.

 Oversize 35mm Diameter Case, Excluding the Longines Signed Crown

-New Brown Crocodile Strap & Longines Gold Plated Buckle
+New Brown Alligator Strap & Longines Gold-Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition